-Do you run a mile when you read the cake-making instructions, 'cream butter and sugar until smooth and beat in eggs'?
+Do you run a mile when you read cake-making instructions that go, 'cream butter and sugar until smooth and beat in eggs'?
 Then, here's the cake for you!

 1 Preheat oven to 190°C (375°F).
 Put rhubarb in a shallow ovenproof dish and sprinkle with caster sugar.
-Cover dish tightly with tin foil (aluminium), then cook for 15-20 minutes, depending on the thickness of the rhubarb, or until rhubarb just starts to soften.
-Remove from oven, cool, then strain.
-(The juices are delicious over porridge!)
+Cover dish tightly with tin foil (aluminum), then cook for 15-20 minutes, depending on the thickness of the rhubarb, or until rhubarb just starts to soften.
+Remove from oven, cool, then strain, (the juices are delicious over porridge).

 2 Line a 22cm (8-9”) loose-bottomed cake tin on the bottom and sides with baking (parchment) paper.
 See pics below and instructions here Lining a cake tin.